 All organizations offering services already provided by Career Services will be declined a connection with Saint Louis University in Handshake.

-All third party recruiters and staffing agencies should review our Third-Party Staffing Firm Policy.
+All third-party recruiters and staffing agencies should review our Third-Party Staffing Firm Policy.

 No organizations or employment opportunities that require applicants to pay any fee will be approved in Handshake.
 This policy does not apply to colleges and universities recruiting for academic programs.

-Employers can schedule a tabling session in Saint Louis University’s student center free of charge.
-Table availability is pre-set each semester on Tuesdays and Thursdays from 10a-2p and are reserved for employers on a first-come-first-served basis.
-Employers cannot schedule more than 3 tables a semester.
-All tabling session cancellations must be communicated at least 24 business hours prior to the schedule table.
+Employers can schedule a free tabling session in one of six locations on campus.
+Table availability is pre-set each semester based on the building and is reserved for employers on a first-come-first-served basis.
+Employers cannot schedule more than one table per building per semester.

-If a tabling session is cancelled with less than 24 business hours notice or the employer no-shows to the reserved tabling session, the employer will be given a warning via email and reminded of the policy, but allowed to keep their remaining tabling reservations.
+All tabling-session cancellations must be communicated at least 24 business hours before the schedule table.
+If a tabling session is canceled with less than 24 business hours of notice or the employer no-shows to the reserved tabling session, the employer will be given a warning via email and reminded of the policy, but allowed to keep their remaining tabling reservations.
+If there is a second offense, all future tabling sessions for the semester will be canceled, and the employer will be banned from tabling for the following semester.
+Special consideration will be made for extenuating circumstances.